White Pocket Monsoon Photo Workshop

 - When skies are clear in the evening, we’ll go out and photograph the Milky Way.
 The workshop dates are timed to avoid moon interference.

-- Learn many new photographic and post-processing techniques from pro instructors and Southwest experts Nickolas Warner and Amy Osness.
+- Learn many new photographic and post-processing techniques from pro instructors Nickolas Warner and Amy Osness.

-- Post-processing sessions and image critique will be given throughout the workshop.
+- Post-processing and image critique sessions will be provided.

-- Day 2 (Aug 31): This is our "open" day.
+- Day 2 (July 31): This is our "open" day.
 We begin with a post-processing session and then decide as a group where we want to go shoot that evening based on the weather forecast.
-We have permits to guide in Zion, Grand Canyon, Bryce Canyon, Grand Staircase Escalante, Lake Powell, and the Vermillion Cliffs.
+We have permits to guide all over the Southwest so we have lots of options to choose from.
 After shooting some dramatic monsoon light at sunset, we head back to Kanab.
 Since the skies have cleared on the drive back, we head over to the Great Chamber for Milky Way photos which is one of our premiere night locations.

 - Day 3 (Aug 1): After a morning post-processing session, we head out to White Pocket.
 We quickly set up camp and then photograph into the evening & night hours.
-We will supply camp gear like tents, sleeping bags, pads, pillows, chairs, and food.
-While at White Pocket, we'll split the group up since many of the compositions will not allow for everyone to shoot at once.
-At night, we'll photograph the Milky Way if skies are clear and we'll teach you both natural and low-level lighting techniques
+We will supply tents, sleeping bags, pads, pillows, chairs, meals, and snacks.
+At night, we'll photograph the Milky Way if skies are clear and you'll learn both natural and low-level lighting techniques

 - Day 4 (Aug 2): Sunrise/Morning at White Pocket and then we break camp and return to Kanab for lunch.
-We'll have an afternoon post-processing session and then reconvene for our final group dinner before saying our goodbyes.
+We'll have an afternoon post-processing session where you'll get some great tips for your Milky Way images.
+We'll also do an image critique session.
+The workshop will conclude around 4-5PM.

-Please arrive in Kanab, UT prior to 4PM on Fri, July 30 for an orientation session at the Best Western Red Hills.
+Please arrive in Kanab, UT prior to 4PM on Sat, July 30 for an orientation session at the Best Western Red Hills.
 We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
 If you book with the Best Western, you will get a 10% discount by mentioning our workshop.
 You will need lodging for the nights of July 30th & 31st.
 There is no need to book lodging for Aug 1st since we'll be at White Pocket.
-We will finish the workshop around 9PM on Aug 2nd.
+We will finish the workshop around 5PM on Aug 2nd.
 It's up to you if you want to stay in Kanab that night or head somewhere else.
+Can't get enough of the Monsoon Mania?
+Consider joining our Grand Canyon Monsoon Workshop July 26-29

 We timed this workshop for the best chance of monsoon storms and dramatic clouds.
 There won't be any moon interference on these dates so we can do night photography if skies are clear.

-The weather can vary quite a bit in late July/Aug.
-It can be sunny and very hot.
-If that is the case, we'll stay out of the midday heat.
-But if storms come in, it could be very wet with much cooler temperatures.
+The weather can vary quite a bit from sunny and hot, to cooler and very wet when storms come in.
 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.

 Food and camping gear will be provided for the White Pocket overnight portion.
 Gear includes a tent, sleeping bag, pillow, pad, and chair.
 Please let us know if you have any dietary restrictions.